 Glazed pure ceramic cookware is 100% ceramic cookware that has been finished with a glaze to make it glossy, less porous and strong, and to also enhance the color.

 Ceramic coated cookware is the most common type of ceramic cookware.
 This type of cookware typically contains a ceramic base that has been treated with a ceramic coating to give it a nonstick ability and to prevent the transfer of any chemicals into your food while cooking.
 However, there is also metal-based ceramic coated cookware, which provides good heat conduction and increased durability.

 Ceramic Cookware Safety

 Ceramic is considered the safest cookware when it comes to concerns about chemicals getting into your food while cooking because it is all-natural, which means, it is free of various chemicals found in other cookware, such as PTFE and PFOA.
-However, in order for ceramic cookware to be an entirely safe option, it must contain an all-natural base and be treated with all-natural materials, which is not true for every brand.
+However, in order for ceramic fry pans and pots to be an entirely safe option, it must contain an all-natural base and be treated with all-natural materials, which is not true for every brand.

 For instance, not all ceramic coated cookware is treated with a natural ceramic coating.
 Instead, some are treated with synthetic-based materials, such as silicone.

 It is also important to research the glaze components on glazed ceramic cookware, as some glaze can contain toxic chemicals, such as cadmium and lead, which, though banned in the United States, is not in other parts of the world.

 You should also keep in mind that some brands are not obligated to disclose what's in their coating because the ceramic pots and pans may be marketed for decoration and not as cookware, so be sure to read the label to ensure it says it is safe for cooking.